YvFrey/training-github-copilot/trainings-tasks/00_prerequists_intro.md

 ### 📋 Prerequisites Checklist

-Please ensure the following items are verified *before* the start of the hands-on session.
+To ensure a smooth session, please ensure the following items are verified *before* the start of the hands-on session:

 -  **GitHub Copilot License**: Copilot Pro or Business/Enterprise tied to your GitHub account
    -  **Use the 30-day free trial** — [Sign up for the 30-day free trial for GitHub Copilot Pro](https://github.com/github-copilot/pro)